Mt. Bonomine 棒ノ峰山 – Mt. Kuroyama 黒山 – Nasaka Pass 名坂峠

 |Map: Yama-to-Kogen 山と高原地図 series 1:50000 ［No.24 Oku-tama 奥多摩］|

 Reaching the trail head can be met by catching a bus from Kawai Station 川井駅 one stop from Mitake station on the JR Ome Line.
-In the morning two buses terminate in Kamihinata 上日向 with only one bus departing Kawai station at 07:28 weekdays and 09:27 weekends heading all the way to Seitobashi 清東橋 nearest to the start of the hike click here.
-The other option involves walking the 5.2 km along route 202 which takes around 90 minutes.
+On weekend mornings three buses head to all the way to Seitobashi 清東橋 (16 mins, 260 yen) which is nearest to the start of the hike click here.
+The other option involves walking the 4.7 km along route 202 which takes around 90 minutes.
 Having miss timed my departure I succumbed to the later option which provided the chance to shadow the scenic Otabagawa River 大丹波川 and watch local fisherman indulging in their favourite pastime.
 The trail head commences by walking 10 minutes from the Seitobashi bus stop adjacent to the Okujaya Campsite 奥茶屋キャンプ場.
 From here a small foot bridge crosses the river with signs pointing towards Mt.
-Bonooreyama 棒ノ峰山 and Mt.
+Bonomine 棒ノ峰山 and Mt.
 Kuroyama 黒山.

 Just after commencing Nasaka Pass I suffered an almost ignominious end as I lost my footing on the near eroded path.
 Luckily my slip was impeded by a nearby tree stump as the consequences could have been more severe.
 On secondary inspection a hand written notation below the sign alludes to the impending hazard.
 This trail eventually meets up again with route 202 after about 30 minutes where you can retrace your steps back to Kawai Station.
 Other than recommending taking the bus to the trail head, this less ventured hike provides a chance to climb a prominent ridge line dividing Tokyo and Saitama prefectures.